77 minutes / 2019

 The Pursuit is the story of one man’s search for the best way to lift the world’s poorest out of their poverty.
 And what the former French-horn player and current globe-trotting economics professor Arthur Brooks discovered is that it’s the free market that did this, that lifted literally billions out of extreme poverty.

-Brooks makes for an interesting guide for this journey.
+Brooks makes an interesting guide for this journey.
 In passing he identifies himself as a Catholic only to, moments later, start sharing Buddhist wisdom.
-He takes us to the words of the Apostle Paul, but soon after takes us to the home of the Dali Lama.
+He takes us to the words of the Apostle Paul, but soon after takes us to the home of the Dalai Lama.

 So why would a Buddhist/Catholic former French horn player make a good guide for Christians interested in learning about economics, and the benefits of the free market?

 It’s because, as much as he might differ from us in big ways and small, his case for free trade is built on principles that line right up with Scripture.
 He doesn’t quote it, but his foundation is the Second Greatest Commandment (Matt.
 22:36-40) – Brooks is clearly motivated by a love for his neighbor.

 That same command is often used as a justification for socialism – if we care for our neighbor, why wouldn’t we use the State’s taxing power to help the poor?
 But Brooks responds with a very practical, Prov.
 27:14 type, counter-argument: good intentions are not enough.
 He does that by taking us to a coal mining town in America, where the mine has been shut down, to show that however well-intentioned the socialist government programs might be, they don’t help in the long run.